 Do You Need WiFi to Mirror Screen

-Some screen mirroring methods require WiFi because they rely on a network connection between your device and the TV or display.
-Others can work without WiFi by creating a direct connection between your devices.
-To make it easier to understand, here's a breakdown:
+Some screen mirroring methods require Wi-Fi because they rely on a shared network connection between your device and the TV or display.
+Others can work without Wi-Fi by creating a direct connection between the two devices.
+For example, you can mirror an Android phone to a TV without Wi-Fi using Miracast, a mobile hotspot, or a wired connection.
+Here is a quick breakdown:

 - Wi-Fi Required Methods